Outage Analysis of Aerial Semi-Grant-Free NOMA Systems: Outage performance analysis with dynamic power allocation

-\subsection{Outage Performance Analysis with Dynamic Power Allocation Scheme}
+\subsection{Outage performance analysis with dynamic power allocation scheme}

-Based on (\ref{rateDPA}), the OP with the DPA scheme is expressed as (\ref{opDPA}), shown at the top of the this page, where $T_0$ and $T_{11}$ are given in Theorem \ref{theorem1}, $T_2$ denotes $D_F$'s signal that is decoded at the first stage when power allocation coefficient is ${\omega }$, and $T_3$ denotes $D_F$'s signal that is decoded at the second stage when power allocation coefficient is ${\omega _2}$.
+{On the ground of }(\ref{rateDPA}), the OP with the DPA scheme is expressed as (\ref{opDPA}), shown at the top of the this page, where $T_0$ and $T_{11}$ are given in Theorem \ref{theorem1}, $T_2$ denotes $D_F$'s signal that is decoded at the first stage when power allocation coefficient is ${\omega }$, and $T_3$ denotes $D_F$'s signal that is decoded at the second stage when power allocation coefficient is ${\omega _2}$.

 The following theorem provides the analytical expression for the OP of $D_F$ with the DPA scheme. \begin{theorem} The OP of $D_F$ with the DPA scheme, $P_{{\text{out}}}^{{\text{dp}}}$, is expressed as